The 20 Best Olivopontocerebellar Atrophy Doctors Near Me

 English

-Vikram Shakkottai is a Neurologist in Ann Arbor, Michigan.
+Vikram Shakkottai is a Neurologist practicing medicine in Ann Arbor, Michigan.
 Dr. Shakkottai is rated as an Elite provider by MediFind in the treatment of Olivopontocerebellar Atrophy.
-His top areas of expertise are Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, Spinocerebellar Ataxia Type 1, and Drug Induced Dyskinesia.
+He is also highly rated in 72 other conditions, according to our data.
+His clinical expertise encompasses Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, Spinocerebellar Ataxia Type 1, and Drug Induced Dyskinesia.

 Elite in Olivopontocerebellar Atrophy